creode/csmt/README.md

-# Creode Server Management Tool
+# Creode Server Monitoring Tool

-A tool that sits within your existing site, allows backups (databases, directories) to be created, zipped and pushed to AWS S3.
+A tool that sits within your existing site, allows backups (databases, directories) to be created, zipped and pushed to external storage (e.g. AWS S3)

 Actions are triggered by a remote management system, allowing a single dashboard to monitor and trigger backups for a suite of websites.